 Stay Up to Date on Vaccinations

-Vaccines are the best tool we have to protect ourselves against COVID-19 and flu –especially for people at higher risk of getting very sick.
-Protect yourself and your loved ones by getting vaccinated now or get your updated COVID-19 booster shot if it has been at least two months since your last dose.
-Save time and get your flu shot at the same visit!
+Vaccines are one of the best tools we have to protect ourselves against COVID-19–especially for people at higher risk of getting very sick.
+Protect yourself and your loved ones by staying up to date with your vaccines.
+In the fall or winter, you can save time and get your flu shot at the same visit!

 Prevent the Spread of Germs